Professor of Politics and International Studies

-From December 2010 she has split her time in Australia and is currently a Centenary Professor in the Institute of Governance and Policy Analysis at the University of Canberra.
+From December 2010 she has split her time in Australia where she holds a post as a Centenary Professor in the Institute of Governance and Policy Analysis at the University of Canberra.

 From 2004-08, she was appointed the Foundation Professor of Public Policy and a European Commission Marie Curie Chair at the Central European University in Budapest where she subsequently retained visiting positions including co-chairing the committee that lead to the establishment of the School of Public Policy.

 In 2012 she was elelcted as a Fellow of the Academy of Social Sciences in Australia.
 At the University of Canberra, she is an 'Ambassador' for the Australian-American Fulbright Commission.